lilliputten/lilliputten.github.io-v2/public/site/Projects/Interfaces/18xx-vektor-element.md

 Online GIS monitoring and control system.

-The application was developed during 2016-2018 for the "Vector" engeneering bureau.
+The application was developed during 2016-2018 for the ["Vector" engeneering bureau](http://sokb-vektor.ru) (external link, in Russian).

 ### The SPA architecture is implemented on the technology stack consists&nbsp;of: